Latvia · audience itinerary

 - Morning~180 minRiga Old Townneighborhood

 Wander through the cobblestone streets of Riga's UNESCO World Heritage Old Town.
-Admire medieval architecture, charming squares, and historic churches.
-This area is a delight to explore on foot.
+Admire the medieval architecture, discover hidden courtyards, and soak in the historical atmosphere of this charming district.

 - Midday~60 minSt.
 Peter's Churchlandmark